Argentine Sea

+History

+The name Argentine Sea appears to have been coined by Romanian-born explorer Julius Popper, who surveyed and charted parts of Tierra del Fuego in the mid 1880s.
+The name appears in charts of the region he published in 1891.

 Geography

 The Argentine Sea is in the South Atlantic Ocean off the southeastern coast of Argentina, extending from the approximate latitude of Montevideo, Uruguay, southward to Tierra del Fuego, and is situated about 500 mi north of Antarctica.
-The Argentine Sea has a surface area of 1000000 km2 and is one of the largest seas in the world.
+It is underlain by the continental sea shelf of the Patagonian Shelf The Argentine Sea has a surface area of 1000000 km2 and is one of the largest seas in the world.
 The average depth of the sea is 3952 ft and the maximum depth is 7296 ft.
 It has a salinity of 3.5%.

 The Argentine Sea progressively widens going southward, in contrast to the narrowing of the continental mass.
 The sea platform has a series of plateaux which descend to the east as large terraces or steps.
 Because of its stair-shaped plateaux, the Argentine Sea is similar morphologically to the Extra-Andean Patagonia.
 The Falkland Islands are also located within the continental shelf of the Argentine Sea.

 Territorial claims

 According to the law 23968, the territorial waters of Argentina extend 12 nmi from the line from the gulfs of San Matías and San Jorge to the outer limits of the River Plate.
 The contiguous zone extends 12 nautical miles after the territorial waters, and the exclusive economic zone 200 nmi from it.
-The continental shelf extends to either the limits of the exclusive economic zone or the shelf slope.
+The extended continental shelf extends to either the limits of the exclusive economic zone or the shelf slope.
 Argentina has signed and ratified the United Nations Convention on the Law of the Sea.

 The exclusive economic zone claimed by Argentina overlap with claims maintained by the United Kingdom around the Falkland Islands and similar claims around South Georgia and the South Sandwich Islands.
 The UK's Falkland Islands claim boundary starts from the midpoint between Argentina and the Islands to the West and stretches 200 nautical miles in other directions with similar claims around the other British Overseas Territories.

 Argentina announced its claim without consultation with the United Kingdom.
 In the years 1990 to 2005 fishing and mineral resources in the area were administered by joint commissions between Argentina and the United Kingdom, Argentina unilaterally withdrew from these organisations in 2005 to pursue a more aggressive stance in its claim to the Falkland Islands.
 At any one time Argentina usually has a single vessel patrolling the undisputed area of its claim, the vessels do not enter the exclusive economic zone of the United Kingdom although there have been reports of Argentine warships threatening vessels on the Falkland side of the border by radio.

 Under the terms of the United Nations Convention on the Law of the Sea Article 59 disputed and overlapping claims have no legal force until the dispute is resolved between the opposing parties.